CPTN-CPT Certification Getting Started Guide

 We recommend revieiwng the sections which will be tested from the CPTN-CPT certification page.
 You will be given access to training videos, program design templates and instructions for scheduling a Practical Assessor.

 Tip: Candidates who require better clarification with the program design component of the practical examination, we recommend ordering the CPTN-CPT Online Program Design Tutorial from the Tutorials page.

 5. Planning ahead for Certification Renewal

 Congratulations!
 You’re now certified.
 Your status is valid for one year from date of issue at the end of the month.
 All CPTN certifications can be renewed for 1-Year (with CPTN-7 CECs) or 2-Years (with CPTN-14 CECs) at once.

 CPTN recommends that all trainers Renew Certification prior to their expiration date to obtain membership rates.
 After the expiration date, non-member and late renewal rates applies.
+Trainers exceeding 6 months are asked to contact Education Services for personal options for being reinstated.

-To keep up with relevant education and the needs of clients trainers are encouraged to take Online Courses, attend Workshops or annual Conferences (with a multitude of topics) to earn Continuing Education Credits (CECs).
-All CEC courses issue a certificate of completion.
+Note: All CEC courses issue a certificate of completion.
 It is the proof which CPTN requires for Certification Renewal including current First Aid and CPR.
 For non-approved courses, a Petition is required for approval before renewal.